shxziia/Deployment-and-Integration-of-Wazuh-SIEM-/README.md

 ### Log Ingestion and Real Time Event Verification

 To test whether the logs were successfully ingested into the Wazuh SIEM platform, we reviewed the security events dashboard.
-The Windows endpoint showed security related events being sent to SIEM which indicates that the logs forwading between the agent and the manager were working correctly.
+The Windows endpoint showed security related events being sent to SIEM which indicates that the logs forwarding between the agent and the manager were working correctly.

 Live Events Stream:

 <img width="1911" height="872" alt="image" src="https://github.com/user-attachments/assets/d1ab3477-0489-4f8d-8361-813bcf2b0b7e" />

-Events were seen updating in real time  in the security events section indicating that the system was actively recieving and processing data from the connected endpoint.
+Events were seen updating in real time  in the security events section indicating that the system was actively receiving and processing data from the connected endpoint.
 The data included basic system and security events generated through normal activity on the machine.
-To confirm the accuracy of log collection, we will generate additional user activity on the endpoint to verify that events are captured and displayed correctly within the Wazuh SIEM platfrom.
+To confirm the accuracy of log collection, we will generate additional user activity on the endpoint to verify that events are captured and displayed correctly within the Wazuh SIEM platform.

 ### Baseline Testing (Normal User Activity)